galaguna/Stochastic_GMMS_memristor_model/README.md

 Retrieved from
 https://latamt.ieeer9.org/index.php/transactions/article/view/8308

-This article outlines, in more detail, the related work and formal background of this proposal.
+This paper outlines, in more detail, the related work and formal background of this proposal.

 ## RELATED MODELS